amplifying-fsharp/fsharplang/spec/provided-types.md

 - If it has a type definition under a path `D.E.F` , and the .Assembly of that type is in a different assembly A to the provider’s assembly, then that type definition is a `generated` type definition.
-Otherwise it is an erased type definition.
+Otherwise, it is an erased type definition.

-- Erased type definitions must return TypeAttributes with the IsErased flag set, value `0x40000000` and given by the F# literal `TypeProviderTypeAttributes.IsErased`.
+- Erased type definitions must return `TypeAttributes` with the `IsErased` flag set, value `0x40000000` and given by the F# literal `TypeProviderTypeAttributes.IsErased`.

 - When a provided type definition is generated, its reported assembly `A` is treated as an